Two Dead, Two Hurt In Dutch Bridge Accident - UrduPoint

 Part of the bridge was being hoisted into place in Lochem, in the east of the country, when the cables holding it in place snapped, sending it plummeting to earth.

-An AFP reporter on the scene said a mobile command unit had been set up with police, engineers, and the fire brigade and drones were circling overhead.
+An AFP reporter on the scene said a mobile command unit had been set up with police, engineers, and the fire brigade and drones circled overhead.

-The authorities recovered the second body from the accident site late Wednesday afternoon after several hours, the ANP news agency said.
+The authorities recovered the second body from the accident site after several hours.

+One victim was from Belgium and the other Polish, the Dutch Labour Inspection Service told the NOS public broadcaster late Wednesday.
+The Names and ages of the victims were not given.

 Local mayor Sebastiaan van 't Erve said the whole community was shocked by the accident.